 ABOUT ME

-As the first and only Equine Body Worker in Turkey, I specialize in providing essential maintenance and care to horses to enhance their physical well-being.
-Utilizing my expertise in equine anatomy, physiology, and massage techniques, I work closely with horse owners and trainers to develop customized plans that address each individual horse's unique needs.
+I specialize in providing essential maintenance and care to horses to enhance their physical well-being.
+Utilizing my expertise in equine anatomy, physiology, and massage techniques, I work closely with horse owners and trainers to develop customized plans that address each horse's unique needs.

-This sport encourages us to form a partnership with our horses, and our ability to excel is largely dependent on our horses' capabilities.
-With a passion for enhancing equine performance, I am dedicated to helping horses feel their best, so they can perform at their highest level.
+This sport encourages us to form a partnership with our horses, and our ability to excel largely depends on our horses' capabilities.
+With a passion for enhancing equine performance, I am dedicated to helping horses feel their best so they can perform at their highest level.

-Horseback riding has been a big part of my life for the last five years.
-As an equestrian enthusiast with a deep fascination with show jumping, I have a huge experience on trails up to 1.05 meters.
-I currently own 4 horses and spend most of my time at the barn tending to my horses’ day-to-day needs.
+Horseback riding has been a big part of my life for the last six years.
+As an equestrian enthusiast with a deep fascination with show jumping, I have a lot of experience on trails up to 1.10 meters.
+I currently own 4 horses and try spending most of my time at the barn tending to my horses’ day-to-day needs.

 I am deeply committed to continuing education to offer top-notch care for every horse I work with.
 Whether you’re a competitive rider or simply seeking to improve your horse’s well-being, I am here to support and assist you in your pursuit.